INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. important::
-   - INSaFLU flags samples as 'putative mixed infections' if they fulfill the following cumulative criteria: the ratio of the number of iSNVs at frequency 1-50% (minor iSNVs) and 50-90% falls within the range 0,5-1,5 and the sum of the number of these two categories of iSNVs exceeds 20.
+   - INSaFLU flags samples as 'putative mixed infections' based on intra-host SNVs if the following cumulative criteria are fulfilled: the ratio of the number of iSNVs at frequency 1-50% (minor iSNVs) and 50-90% falls within the range 0,5-1,5 and the sum of the number of these two categories of iSNVs exceeds 20.
 Alternatively, to account for mixed infections involving extremely different viruses (e.g., A/H3N2 and A/H1N1), the flag is also displayed when the sum of the two categories of iSNVs exceeds 100, regardless of the first criterion.

+   - Note that samples can also be flagged as "putative mixed infections" if if more than one type, HA or NA subtype or lineage is detected (see "Type and subtype identificaton" module).

 .. warning::
    - By default, samples flagged as "putative mixed infections" are depicted in both alignments and phylogenetic trees.
 Users are encouraged to inspect the flagged samples by exploring their mapping files (.bam files), "coverage" plots per locus and also the lists of variants.